malshthunga/ai-personal-assistant/notes.md

                 **INSTALL UI COMPONENT LIBRARY (SHADCN)**

 - once you run npm dev run
+    you're starting Next.js development server, which by default listens on http://localhost:3001.
+The window that pops up is simply your systems default web browser loading that URL so you can preview and interact with your app as you develop it.

 - open ui.shadcn.com
     popular library and is intergrated
     select docs > installation> next.js